aaronjoseph/DataScienceNotes/GCP/BigQuery.md

 - Need to declare tablee as partitioned at ceration time
 - No need to specity schema (can do while loading data)
 - BigQuery automatically creates date partitions

+## Struct

+The easiest way to think about a STRUCT is to consider it conceptually like a separate table that is already pre-joined into your main table.

+A STRUCT can have:

+-   one or many fields in it
+-   the same or different data types for each field
+-   it's own alias

+> The main advantage of having STRUCTs in a single table is it allows you to run queries without having to do any JOINs

 ---

 ## Query Plan Explanation